OSUDSL/pydre/docs/mergetool.md

 These directories and their contents must be prepared prior to testing, as these `.csv` files' are recovered using `pandas` as well.

-- With both the results and expected results in the testing program, the contents of both `.csv` files will be compared.
-In order for the `MergeTool()` function to pass the test, it must produce a `.csv` file that is exactly the same as the corresponding file found in `\expected_csv\`.
+With both the results and expected results in the testing program, the contents of both `.csv` files will be compared.
+In order for the `MergeTool()` function to pass the test, it must produce a `.csv` file that is exactly the same as the corresponding file found in `expected_csv`.

-- Note: For streamlined testing, `/MergedData/` is completely removed after each test case.
+Note: For streamlined testing, `MergedData` is completely removed after each test case.
 This ensures `test_merge.py` will have easy access to only the pertinent results of the current, running test case.